Yogesh-S/Anaconda-Distribution-and-Python-Environments/README.md

 ### Why you need multiple Python environments?
 - You have an application (developed by yourself or by someone else) that once worked beautifully.
 But now you’ve tried to run it, and it is not working.
 Perhaps one of the packages is no longer compatible with the other parts of your program (due to the so-called breaking changes).
-A possible solution is to set up a new environment for you application, that contains the Python version and the packages that are completely compatible with your application.
+A possible solution is to set up a new environment for your application, that contains the Python version and the packages that are completely compatible with your application.
 - You are collaborating with someone else, and you want to make sure that your application is working on your team member’s computer, and vice versa, so you can also set up an environment for your co-worker’s application(s).

 ### Package and environment managers